Lectionary Bible Studies and Sermons

 The passage

 v3-4.
-His third question, supported by another in v4, asks, "Are you Galatians so stupid, that having commenced your Christian walk with the gift of the indwelling Spirit of Christ by grace through faith, you now rest on law-obedience to make you perfect?"
+Paul's third question, supported by another in v4, asks, "Are you Galatians so stupid, that having commenced your Christian walk with the gift of the indwelling Spirit of Christ, you now rest on law-obedience to access what is freely yours in Christ."

 v6.
-Paul's rhetorical questions serve to underline the fact that the Galatians gained their standing in the sight of God by faith and not by works, but to settle the issue he quotes Genesis 15:6.
-Abraham put his trust in God's promises, and this act of faith was "credited" (counted) to him "as righteousness".
+Paul now asks his readers to consider the example of Abraham.
+Abraham's true descendents are, like him, children of faith; they rely on the faithfulness of God and not works of the law.
+To settle this issue Paul quotes Genesis 15:6.
+Abraham put his trust in God's promises, and this was "credited" (counted) to him "as righteousness".

 v7.
-From v7-14 Paul answers a second question: who actually are God's people, and by what means do they achieve this standing?
-Paul answers the question with reference to Abraham.
-Obviously, the "circumcision group", the judaizers, have implied that God's "blessing" ("the promise of the Spirit" as the reward of right-standing before God) comes only to those who, through circumcision and obedience to the law, align themselves with the patriarch Abraham.
+Paul's law-bound opponents have implied that God's "blessing" of new life, evidenced in the gift of the Holy Spirit, comes only to those who, through circumcision and obedience to the law, align themselves with the patriarch Abraham.
 As far as Paul is concerned, this path leads to God's "curse".
 The children of Abraham are the children of faith, and it is they who are blessed.

 v9.
 So, it follows that those who imitate Abraham's faith are the ones who are blessed.

 v13-14.
-Paul concludes his argument with a summary of the doctrine of justification as it applies to the law and Abraham.
-Christ has delivered us ("us" = we Jews, but by implication, Gentiles also) from the curse of the law and so has enabled us to share in the blessings promised to Abraham.
+Paul concludes his argument by explaining how Christ has delivered us ("us" = we Jews, and by implication, Gentiles also) from the curse of the law and so has enabled us to share in the blessing promised to Abraham, the blessing of new life realized in the gift of the Holy Spirit.

 Delivered and blessed

-Four important statements are made in verses 13 and 14 which detail how Christ, through his death, has delivered us from the curse of the law, and on our behalf has obtained the blessing promised to Abraham:
+Four important statements are made in verses 13 and 14 which detail how Christ, through his death, has delivered us from the curse of the law, and has obtained for us the totality of God's promised blessings:

 i] Christ submitted to the curse, pronounced by the law of God, on those who do not render perfect obedience.
 Although Jesus was actually the obedient son of God, he suffered as if he were a disobedient son.